 Written by Ambrose O'Callaghan at The Motley Fool Canada

-Before you consider TD Bank, we think you’ll want to hear this.
+Before you consider Bank of Montreal, you'll want to hear this.

 Our market-beating analyst team just revealed what they believe are the 5 best stocks for investors to buy in August 2023... and Bank of Montreal wasn't on the list.